ayaderaghul/fsm-bar/README.md

 # Acknowledgment

-This is a customised version built upon the base code of Matthias Felleisen (here: https://github.com/mfelleisen/sample-fsm)
+This is a customised version built upon the base code of Matthias Felleisen [here](https://github.com/mfelleisen/sample-fsm)

 The initial code of this project benefits from a considerable contribution by Hoang Minh Thang.

+Along the way of the development of this project, the code benefits tremendously from discussions on racket mailing list [here](https://groups.google.com/forum/?hl=en-GB#!topic/racket-users/4o1goSwrLHA) and IRC #racket [here](http://pastebin.com/sxrCnwRV).